froger-me/wp-weixin/README.md

 ```

 **Description**
-Wether the visitor is using the Wechat browser.
+Wether the visitor is using the WeChat browser.

 **Return value**
-> (bool) true if using the Wechat browser, false otherwise
+> (bool) true if using the WeChat browser, false otherwise

 ## Hooks - actions & filters